 MOPA lasers have the advantage of higher pulse peak power compared to fiber lasers.
 This higher peak power allows for deep engraving on metals, as well as the creation of high-quality marks on various materials.
 Fiber lasers, while not as powerful in peak power, compensate with their high repetition rate, enabling efficient and fast processing.

-The Monport GI60 Integrated MOPA Fiber Laser Engraver & Marking Machine with Electric Lifting combines the benefits of both MOPA and fiber lasers.
-It offers the flexibility and control of a MOPA laser, along with the efficiency and reliability of a fiber laser.
+The Monport GI60 Integrated MOPA Fiber Laser Engraver & Marking Machine with Electric Lifting combines the benefits of both MOPA and fiber laser cutters.
+It offers the flexibility and control of a MOPA laser, along with the efficiency and reliability of a fiber laser cutter.
 With its electric lifting feature, it allows for effortless positioning and adjustment of the working surface.

 {"one"=>"Select 2 or 3 items to compare", "other"=>"{{ count }} of 3 items selected"}